 Cadmus estimated the heating and cooling PRISM model using variable 45°F to 85°F heating and cooling bases in both the pre- and post-period for each MFDI unit and common area account.
 Because some units in a facility could not be matched to billing data or did not pass the screening process, the team found it necessary to extrapolate the available weather normalized pre- and post-period unit level PRISM usages to the facility level for all units.
 For each facility, the number of units in the facility was known.
 To obtain the final unit level component, Cadmus calculated the average pre-period usage, post-period usage, and savings per unit.
-Cadmus then multiplied those per-unit values by the number of units in the facility to obtain the total unit component facility usages, savings, and ex ante estimates.
-If the facility also had a common area component, Cadmus added usage for that area to the facility level unit usage component to develop the final total facility usage.
+Cadmus then multiplied those per-unit values by the number of units in the facility is the facility also had a common area component, Cadmus added usage for that area to the facility level unit usage component to develop the final total facility usage.